 Graham: I kind of grew up in the live production world.
 My dad owned a company that did a very large outdoor theater, where tens of thousands of people would come every year to this play he did around Easter time.
 I started a band and toured the world for years professionally.
 So, I have been around a stage and production for most of my life.

 Walker: I’ve always been a part of music and production—first as a musician then kind of putting on shows for my friend’s band and stuff like that when I was in high school.
 I got a degree in recording arts and from there, got a job at a large church.
 They were still a mobile church meeting in a school.
-And I got this great opportunity to help them move into their first building and launching their first campus and building up to a mega building, so I cut my teeth that way.
+And I got this great opportunity to help them move into their first building and [launch] their first campus and building up to a mega building, so I cut my teeth that way.
 I was the 'lead' lead tech director overseeing all these projects.

 Church Design: So how did you decide to start your own business?